5 Morning Habits That Can Help Improve Blood Sugar Levels

 One of the first things you should do after waking up is drink a full glass of water.
 Most people don’t drink water continuously throughout the night, so it’s easy to wake up dehydrated.
 For people with diabetes, this dehydration can cause high blood sugar in the morning.

 When you’re dehydrated, you have less water in your blood.
-The lack of water causes the ratio of water to glucose to become imbalanced, making your blood more concentrated with glucose.
+The lack of water causes the water-to-glucose ratio to become imbalanced, making your blood more concentrated with glucose.
 This effect can be so powerful that one older study found people who regularly didn’t drink enough water were at a higher risk for developing type 2 diabetes than people who regularly drank water.

 2. Get Some Exercise

 Regular exercise is one of the best ways to manage diabetes because it helps your body become less insulin-resistant.
-That means your body can better use the insulin it produces to keep your blood sugar levels in a healthy range.
+That means your body can use the insulin it produces more effectively to keep your blood sugar levels within a healthy range.

 If you frequently have high blood sugar levels in the morning, building in time for exercise can be a great way to counteract it.
-Exercise helps your body burn glucose, so if you have extra sugar in your blood in the morning, working out can help you bring your levels down.
-Although exercise any time of day is beneficial for people with diabetes, some studies suggest that people who do more physical activity in the earlier part of the day generally have lower A1C levels and a lower risk of heart disease.
+Exercise helps your body burn glucose, so if you have extra sugar in your blood in the morning, working out can help lower your levels.
+Although exercising at any time of day is beneficial for people with diabetes, some research suggests that those who do more physical activity earlier in the day generally have lower A1C levels and a lower risk of heart disease.

 That said, some forms of high-intensity exercise can raise—not lower—blood sugar levels because they increase stress hormones like adrenaline.
 It’s important to monitor your blood sugar throughout the day and make note of the activities that cause changes.
 If your glucose is already high when you wake up and you usually see it spike with intense exercise, you may need to choose a low- or moderate-intensity workout like walking or strength training in the morning.